 What is life insurance?

-There are a number of different types of life insurance which we talk about in more detail in our article 'How long should I get life insurance for', but broadly speaking, the term “life Insurance” refers to a policy typically taken out over a fixed term and if you die within that term the policy pays out.
-Most policies will run for a term of between 5 and 25 years (although this can be longer) and if you die within that term the insurance company will pay out the lump sum amount that was agreed at the start of the policy term (called the “sum assured”).
-The most popular reason to take out a life insurance policy is to provide a lump sum, in the event of the policyholder's death, to your family (via Level Term Insurance) or alternatively to cover a debt, such as a Mortgage (via Decreasing Term Insurance or Mortgage Protection Insurance).
+There are a number of different types of life insurance which we talk about in more detail in our article 'How long should I get life insurance for', but broadly speaking, the term “life insurance” refers to a policy typically taken out over a fixed term and if you die within that term the policy pays out.
+Most policies will run for a term of between 5 and 20 years (although this can be longer) and if you die within that term the insurance company will pay out the lump sum amount that was agreed at the start of the policy term (called the “sum assured”).
+The most popular reason to buy a life insurance policy is to provide a lump sum of money, in the event of the policyholder's death, to your family (via Level Term Insurance) or alternatively to cover and pay off a debt, such as a Mortgage (via Decreasing Term Insurance or Mortgage Protection Insurance).

 Do I need to buy life insurance?

 The question you need to ask yourself is whether in the event of your death will someone be financially worse off?
 Does anyone rely on you financially?
 Do they rely on your income?
+Do you care for children or other dependents who would require paid care if you died?
 Have you got debts, such as a loan or mortgage?
-If your children, partner or other family members rely on you financially then it is likely that your family will benefit from you having a life insurance policy in place.
-If you do not have any debts or dependants it may be better to look at Income Protection insurance or Critical Illness insurance which are policies designed to pay you in the event of you being unable to work or upon diagnosis of a particular illness.
-Under both policies you personally benefit from any payout which can help you maintain a good quality of life.
+If your children, partner or other family members rely on you financially then it is likely that your family will benefit from you having a life insurance policy in place to offer peace of mind with financial protection.
+If you do not have any debts or financial dependants it may be better to look at Income Protection insurance or Critical Illness insurance which are policies designed to pay you in the event of you being unable to work or upon diagnosis of a particular illness.
+Under both policies, you personally benefit from any payout which can help you maintain a good quality of life.

 Should I get life insurance in my 20’s?